emadRad/VideoModelBenchmark/README.md

 Follow the example in [GETTING_STARTED.md](GETTING_STARTED.md).

 ### Dataset
-The dataset can be found in *data/kinetics20* folder.
+The dataset is 800MB and can be found in *data/kinetics20* folder.
 For further information regarding the dataset (such as license), please refer to [Kinetics-dataset](https://github.com/cvdfoundation/kinetics-dataset).

 ## Benchmark Score